-On February 28, 2019, the Company entered into a two-year employment agreement with James Haran for him to continue to serve as the Company's Chief Financial Officer, referred to as the Haran Employment Agreement.
-Following the initial two-year term, the agreement automatically renewed for a one-year term and will be automatically renewed for one year terms thereafter unless either party gives written notice of intent to terminate at least 30 days prior to the expiration of the then current term.
-Pursuant to the Haran Employment Agreement, Mr. Haran's annual base salary is \$0.4 million per annum.
+On February 28, 2019, and effective as of January 1, 2019, the Company entered into a two-year employment agreement with James Haran for him to continue to serve as the Company's Chief Financial Officer, referred to as the Haran Employment Agreement.
+Following the initial two-year term, the agreement automatically renewed for a one-year term and will be automatically renewed for one-year terms thereafter unless either party gives written notice of intent to terminate at least 30 days prior to the expiration of the then current term.
+Pursuant to the Haran Employment Agreement, Mr. Haran's annual base salary is \$0.37 million per annum.
 The board of directors or the compensation committee may approve increases (but not decreases) from time to time.
-Following the initial two year term, the base salary shall be reviewed at least annually.
+Following the initial two-year term, the base salary shall be reviewed at least annually.
 In addition, Mr. Haran receives a car allowance of \$1,500 per month.